 Pacilli, Maria Giuseppina. and Jost, John.

-high system justification scores perceived family norms to be especially strong, but no
+American participants with high system justification scores perceived family norms to be especially strong.
+In the Italian context, a stronger

-norms was related to a greater tendency to engage in family justification.
+perception of family norms was related to a tendency to engage in family justification.

 A New Familism Scale for Use with Latino Populations